 Visit Jemaa el-Fnaa Square in Marrakech's Medina

 The square of Jemaa el-Fnaa in Marrakech—located in the UNESCO world heritage site of the walled medina—is a destination not to be missed.
-The square feels like you're stepping back in time, and as evening approaches you'll be delighted by the lively performers, storytellers, and food stalls that emerge.
+The square feels like you're stepping back in time, and as evening approaches, you'll be delighted by the live performers, storytellers, and food stalls that emerge.

 Spend a Day with Village Locals

-Rissani, a desert town located in eastern Morocco is another notable village with a small town square and souks.
-Rissani is home to the Maison Touareg bazaar and cultural center where you can learn about tribes in the area, a well as, shop for local handicrafts.
+Rissani, a desert town located in eastern Morocco, is another notable village with a small town square and souks.
+Rissani is home to the Maison Touareg bazaar and cultural center, where you can learn about tribes in the area and shop for local handicrafts.

 Touring Morocco in private transport with a guide is a great way to learn more about the culture and traditions of the country.
-Many drivers are Berber and they know the ins and outs of the desert communities.
-Your driver or guide will also be able to help you meet and communicate with local nomadic families if that's something you are interested in.
+Many drivers are Berber, and they know the ins and outs of the desert communities.
+Your driver or guide will also help you meet and communicate with local nomadic families if that's something you are interested in.

 It's quite common to enjoy tea with Berber tribes in their tents—in these situations, it's good to be aware that a small tip is very much appreciated.
 For more information about ideal day trips from Marrakech, check out this article.